charliedavison/web-usb-etch-a-sketch/README.md

 # web-usb-etch-a-sketch
-A HTML5 canvas Etch a sketch with support for printing to a thermal printer via WebUSB or Node server.
+A saturday morning project - HTML5 canvas Etch a sketch with support for printing to a thermal printer via WebUSB or Node server.

 Inspired by a talk at FFConf Brighton by Suz Hinton (@noopkat).